-Unfortunately, the data you are looking for is missing, duplicated, incorrect, outdated, or non-conforming.
+Unfortunately, the data you are looking for is missing, duplicated, incorrect, outdated, or non-conforming or in other terms, bad data.
 Hopefully, it will return to its helpful state once you fix things.

 Imagine driving down an expressway as fast as you are legally allowed to.
 At some point of time, your windshield fogs up to the extent that you can barely make out the taillights of the vehicles in front.
 Can you drive at the same pace you were?
 Are you just as safe as before?

-That’s what bad data does to an organization.
+That’s what poor data does to an organization.

 IBM estimates that bad data costs the US economy upwards of three trillion dollars in a year.
 That’s just the direct cost of bad data, though.
 Factor in the cost of repairs – product recalls, customer outreach programs, penalties and corrections – and the true monetary impact of bad data could be in the multiples of that $3Tn figure.
 Gartner reports that at least 40% of businesses fail to achieve their business objectives due to bad data.

-Bad data is any data that is missing, corrupted, inaccurate or invalid.
+Bad data is defined as any data that is missing, corrupted, inaccurate or invalid.
 In other words, it is the exact opposite of data that is useful and reliable.

 - A malfunctioning storage device.